 There is no better day than today to embrace a healthier lifestyle.
+Federal Occupational Health (FOH) can help you get started.
 The affirmations below may not feel true at first, but the more you work with them, the more powerful their influence can become.

 Feel good about yourself and you'll be well on your way to better overall health and well-being.
 With the right attitude, the road to achieving your goals and becoming successful gets easier.

 - Love yourself unconditionally.
 Being proud of who you are—and seeing the positive aspects of your life—is an essential component of happiness.

 - Focus on positive self-talk.
 When something goes well, take time to appreciate it and be excited about more good things to come in the future.
 Also, try not to blame yourself if bad things happen.
 Just try to find a solution or look for a positive way to cope with the current situation.

 - Change the way you think.
 Be thankful each day and look forward to what lies ahead, as optimism can benefit your emotional and physical health.